 If you have been injured in a truck accident that was caused by a truck driver’s carelessness or negligence, you might be able to file a claim or lawsuit directly against the at-fault driver.
 In addition, or in the alternative, you might be able to pursue a claim against the truck driver’s employer (the trucking company).

 If the accident victim can prove his or her case, various damages might be recoverable.
 For example, the accident victim could pursue compensation for all related medical treatment, lost wages, inconvenience, and pain and suffering.
-A California truck accident lawyer could assist you with proving the legal elements of your truck accident claim and pursuing the damages you need.
+A Downey truck accident lawyer could assist you with proving the legal elements of your truck accident claim and pursuing the damages you need.